 - Normally, transportation expenses to and from dining locations are not reimbursable.

-- All scheduled district travel requires 30-day prior approval through the submission of a Workshop/Conference Request Form (Attachment A) in order to be eligible for reimbursement.
+- All scheduled district travel requires 30-day prior approval through the submission of a Workshop/Conference Request Form in order to be eligible for reimbursement.

 - The request for Workshop/Conference Request Form is to be signed by Principal and Superintendent or Assistant Superintendent.

 - Travelers are expected to seek accommodations that are comfortable, convenient, meet business and personal needs and offer good value.

 - The cost for lodging will be reimbursed at the single occupancy rate, which includes taxes, etc.